lueck/standoff-mode/README.md

 - everything can be done with the keyboard an key-codes, no need to use the mouse

-- several pluggable back-ends (under development)
+- several pluggable back-ends: `json file back-end` for storing annotations in a JSON file on local disk; `dummy back-end` for storing annotations in s-expressions (dumped emacs-lisp data); `json rest back-end` is under development and will store annotations in a database exposed through a restful webservice.

-- manual based on GNU Texinfo, English (under development) and German
+- manual based on GNU Texinfo, English (still lacks some sections) and German

 - makes XML-files readable for humans by optionally hiding XML-tags and by substituting character references with glyphs.
 (Note: